knupel/ROMANESCO-Processing/Revision_32.md

 >remove Text
 >remove Damier
 >improve Vectorial : display warning when there is no vectorial media in the library.
+>improve Kino, add slider to control the movie position

 *BUG FIX

+>fix -partial- bug of button alert when there is item with a lot loop with thousand or more object
+>fix bug of bad position of camera when the app starting
+>fix importing media bug.
+>fix out bound exception when new media is uploaded